 After you pick the material, you will need to figure out exactly how much of it you will need for your concrete project.
 All concrete is estimated in cubic yards (one cubic yard = 27 cubic feet).
 For large concrete jobs - four cubic yards or more - the concrete should be delivered by a ready-mix truck.
 It’s also possible to haul fresh concrete to your site in special two-cubic-yard trailers provided by concrete producers.
 For small or medium jobs, it’s best to mix your own in a rented concrete mixer.
 For very small jobs, you can purchase sacks of ready-mix that only require water.

 The best way to calculate how much concrete you’re going to need in cubic yards is to do the following:

 - Mark the area that will need concrete and divide it into smaller areas.

-- Calculate its volume of the area after determining the shape of the area (see chart below) by multiplying in the height.
+- Calculate the volume of the area after determining the shape of the area (see the chart below) by multiplying in the thickness of the concrete.

 - Convert the volume from feet to cubic yards to get the number of cubic yards of concrete you’ll need.

 Foundation walls and stem walls with footing will require different calculations than anything in the chart.
-Foundation walls will be thicker and therefore require more concrete to stay strong against a whole house atop them.
-Calculating them will require the thickness, length of the wall and footing, height and width of the footing and wall, along with the thickness of the footing.
-For stem walls, calculate the footing area, the wall and add them together.
+Foundation walls will be thicker and therefore, require more concrete to stay strong against a whole house atop them.
+Calculating these walls will require the length of the footing and wall, height and width of the footing and wall, along with the thickness of the footing and wall.
+For stem walls, calculate the footing area and the wall and finally, add them together.